tuankhoin/pacman-AI-agent/README.md

 For this project, I will be implementing Dijkstra's algorithm, create an AI agent to play the game Pacman.

 ## How Pacman works
-Adapted from Wikipedia and University of Melbourne COMP20003 Team:

 For how to play, see [Pacman Wikipedia](https://en.wikipedia.org/wiki/Pac-Man) An AI agent or human player can change the direction of Pac-Man movements

 ## How my AI works

 ### Implementation
 The AI that I created will be applied to the base gaming code, adapted from the open-source terminal version made available by
 [Mike Billars](https://sites.google.com/site/doctormike/pacman.html) and the original version can be installed as a standard package in [Ubuntu](https://packages.ubuntu.com/xenial/games/pacman4console).

 ### Algorithm
 The Pac-Man Graph G = {V, E} is implicitly defined.
 The vertex set V is defined as all the possible configurations (states), and the edges E connecting two vertexes are defined by the legal movements (right, left, up, down).